Powerbomb: Ganso bomb

 Translated literally from Japanese as Originator Bomb (元祖 ganso), but in English more commonly referred to as the original powerbomb, this move sees the attacking wrestler make an opponent bend over and grab them in a belly to back waistlock before then lifting the opponent until they are vertical.
 The attacking wrestler then drives the opponent down on their neck and shoulder while either remaining in a standing position, sitting position or dropping down to their knees.
 The move is considered one of the most dangerous moves in professional wrestling as the person taking the move is in freefall, dropped onto their own head or neck without protection.
 It was invented by Lou Thesz and popularized by Toshiaki Kawada as the Kawada Driver.
 AJ Styles used during his tenure with New Japan Pro-Wrestling as the Hollow Point.
-Brock Lesnar inadvertently used the move on Hardcore Holly in 2002 which injured his neck.
-This was actually due to Holly sandbagging the move thus making it difficult for Lesnar to perform the move correctly.
+Brody King uses this move as a finisher in AEW, called the "Gonzo Bomb" as a tribute to his trainer Joey Kaos.
+Brock Lesnar inadvertently used the move on Hardcore Holly in an accident on 2002 resulting in an injury to Holly's neck that put him out of action for 13 months.